-When a noncustodial parent must pay child support in Texas, it is calculated by multiplying the paying parent's net income by a statutory percentage explained below.
+When a noncustodial parent must pay child support in Texas, the judge calculates support by multiplying the paying parent's net income by a statutory percentage explained below.

 The resulting figure is the parent's annual net income.
 Divide the net income by 12 to establish monthly net income.
-Learn more about Child Support Guidelines.
+(Tex.
+Fam.
+Code Ann.
+Chapter 154 (B) § 154.062.)

-Once you've established the noncustodial parent's net monthly income, multiply that number by a percentage that's determined by how many children the paying parent is supporting.
+Once you've established the noncustodial parent's net monthly income, multiply that number by a child support percentage that's determined by how many children the paying parent is supporting.

 1 child = multiply the monthly net income by 20%